mdtanveeralamgir/react-udemy-3rd/README.md

     - the useLoaderData will be available in all components with same level and for children
     - but not for the higher level routers
+364*: useNavigation
+    - useNavigation is used to find out if use navigating a link
+    -